learnapollo/learnapollo/content/tutorial-ios/ios-06.md

 }
 ```

-Note that if we hadn't made `$name` and `$url` mandatory, the user of this mutation might not provide a value for either of them which would delete the value for the field with a missing parameter.
+Note that if we hadn't made `$name` and `$url` required, the user of this mutation might not provide a value for either of them which would delete the value for the field with a missing parameter.
 So, here we require both values to prevent the user from accidentally deleting them.

 Build the project by pressing `CMD + B` and inspect `API.swift`.
 Notice that a new class called `UpdatePokemonMutation` has been created.
 Let's go and use it right away!